Savoy Chapel: History

-The chapel was founded as part of Peter of Savoy's palace which was destroyed during the Peasants' Revolt of 1381.
+The chapel, originally Roman Catholic, was founded as part of Peter of Savoy's palace which was destroyed during the Peasants' Revolt of 1381.
 The present chapel building commenced in the 1490s (being completed in 1512) by Henry VII as a side chapel off the Savoy Hospital's 200 ft long nave (the nave was secular rather than sacred, held 100 beds and was demolished in the 19th century).

 The Savoy Chapel has hosted various other congregations, most notably that of St Mary-le-Strand whilst it had no church building of its own (1549–1714).
 Also the German Lutheran congregation of Westminster (now at Sandwich Street and Thanet Street, near St Pancras) was granted royal permission to worship in the chapel when it separated from Holy Trinity (the City of London Lutheran congregation now at St Mary-at-Hill).
 The new congregation's first pastor, Irenaeus Crusius (previously an associate at Holy Trinity), dedicated the chapel on the 19th Sunday after Trinity 1694 as the Marienkirche or the German Church of St Mary-le-Savoy.
 Archibald Cameron of Lochiel, the last Jacobite leader to be executed for treason, was buried there in 1753.